-New ‘bid adjustments’ from Google AdWords let you pay to encourage more calls
+New ‘bid adjustments’ from Google Ads (AdWords) let you pay to encourage more calls

-Google began a limited rollout of an AdWords update yesterday that allows users to adjust their bids in order to influence how often their click-to-call ad extensions appear.
-Google plans to expand this update to all users by the end of the year, touting it as part of the service’s “new AdWords experience” redesign.
+Google began a limited rollout of an Ads update yesterday that allows users to adjust their bids in order to influence how often their click-to-call ad extensions appear.
+Google plans to expand this update to all users by the end of the year, touting it as part of the service’s “new Ads experience” redesign.

 “For example, if you’re a travel advertiser, you may see higher order values from calls because it can be easier to cross-sell rental cars, group tours and other vacation add-ons during a live conversation,” Google said in a press release announcing the feature.
 “Raise your call bid adjustments to show call extensions more frequently and drive more of these high-value call conversions.”